Creative Uses of the Close Up Shot in Filmmaking

 We learn everything we need to know about Clarice and Hannibal’s states of mind in these close shots.
 We see that Lecter is in control; his face relays confidence and power while Clarice’s portrays fear and vulnerability.
 This is a tense powerhouse of a scene, and Demme’s choice to shoot the head-to-head in close-up was perfect.

 There may be one way to define a close-up shot on paper, but there’s no one way to use it.
-Close-up shots don’t just have to be used in horror movies or thrillers; they can also be effective in comedies.
+These shots don’t just have to be used in horror movies or thrillers; they can also be effective in comedies.

 Our next example showcases this.